 Navigating around Moodle

-If you have accessed Moodle through the direct link moodle.une.edu.au you will be taken directly to your My home page.
-The My home page contains a list of all the sites that you have access to.
+If you have accessed Moodle through the direct link moodle.une.edu.au you will be taken directly to your Dashboard.
+The Dashboard contains a list of all the sites that you have access to.
 Go to a site by clicking on the unit name.
 If you have accessed Moodle through the myUnits page in myUNE you will go directly to the site for the unit that you have selected.

 A typical teaching site looks something like these.
 Each site will vary depending on the activities and resources for the unit.